Pikes Peak Gear Review: Testing Product From Arai, Dainese, Pando Moto, Rev'It, and Velomacchi

 So the Pando Moto label, out of Lithuania, comes highly recommended, and after living in these jeans for the past several months it's not hard to see why.
 The materials are what you want out of a protective piece of gear: heavy duty, 13-oz. fabric—tough and breathable Cordura denim woven in with cotton threads—with Kevlar stitching and a thick mid-layer of Kevlar yarn.
 The details are right, too: the selvedge-style cuffs are reflective when turned up, and the jeans come with integrated slots for hip armor and insertable, thick rubber knee pads that can be installed and removed with remarkable ease, and are as good as invisible when in place:

 The pockets are huge front and rear—without adding visible bulk, a neat trick—and the jeans have plenty of stretch in the seat and knees.
 They're incredibly comfortable both on and off the bike and shockingly stylish for a piece of functional gear.
 The cut is roomy in the seat and slim and through the leg, but not skinny; they wear like a pair of Levi's 511s, and if you dig moto-style denim you could absolutely wear these around town.
-(Plus, they're super comfortable on a plane thanks to the aforementioned huge pockets, comfort, and stretch—and you won't be embarrassed to wear them to the airport, assuming you care about what you look like at the airport, which one should.)
+(Plus, they're super comfortable on a plane thanks to the aforementioned huge pockets, comfort, and stretch—and you won't be embarrassed to wear them to the airport, assuming you care about what you look like at the airport, which you should.)
 Best of all, they move in all the right ways but never look like "stretchy jeans."
 I wore the Karl Devils for four days straight, slept in them on planes (and once, briefly, in a Colorado Springs motel bed), and rode hundreds of miles in them on two very different motorcycles, and they were like a second skin; I never noticed them except to note how comfortable and breathable they are.

 Yes, these are expensive jeans, and yes, they're absolutely worth it.
 (Karl Devil slim fit heavy-duty motorcycle jeans; 239 Euro (about $276) at pandomoto.com.)